RohanAdwankar/newt/README.md

 #### Cloud

-Google Colab is a fantastic service because it enables you to easily swap between runtimes (eg. different GPUs/TPUs).
+Google Colab is a fantastic service because it enables you to easily swap between runtimes (eg. different CPUs/GPUs).
 However, for obvious reasons it will not allow using alternative runtimes from different clouds.
 Therefore one of the eventual visions is for each cell to be able to specify the cloud runtime.
 This makes it easy to experiment with different cloud providers and hardware, as well as use the cheapest runtime available to you.
 Currently the possible runtime options are client side (WASM) and server side (local server).
-Adding a cloud option will require a new hosted version of the site with auth and billing which should be a cheaper option for people who need GPU accelerated notebooks.
+Adding a cloud option will require a new hosted version of the site with auth which should be a cheaper option for people who need GPU accelerated notebooks as costs and free tiers can be arbitraged across clouds.
+If this interests you feel free to drop your email [here](https://forms.gle/RBgxjkPhrQ4NTbit7).